Measure Query Panel

 - If the measure is time-aware and you want to add variants (YTD, YoY, etc.), the measure must be linked to a time hierarchy with a calendar type configured.
 A calendar table is not required — period boundaries are computed from SQL expressions.
 See Configure Time Variants.

-The three-dropdown shape
+The three-selector shape

-The panel has three primary dropdowns and two toggles.
+The panel has three primary selectors and two toggles.
 This shape is intentional: every BI tool in the world overloads the "row / column / filter" choice with nine other decisions, and every business user spends the first five minutes with a new tool trying to work out what they are being asked.
 Tessallite's panel keeps the choice to the irreducible three.

-| Dropdown | What it does | Can be empty? |
+| Selector | What it does | Can be empty? |

 |---|---|---|

-| Measure | Picks the single measure whose values fill the cells.
+| Add Measure | Adds a measure column.
+Add the same measure more than once to compare aggregate functions; add the built-in Record Count for a row tally.
 Standard or calculated, optionally a time variant. | No — a pivot without a measure is a dimension list, not a pivot. |

-| Row dimensions | One or more dimensions that appear as rows.
+| Add Row | One or more dimensions that appear as rows.
 Multiple dimensions nest top-down — outermost first. | Yes — the grid collapses to a single row. |

-| Column dimensions | One or more dimensions that appear as columns.
+| Add Column | One or more dimensions that appear as columns.
 Multiple dimensions nest left-to-right. | Yes — the grid collapses to a single column. |

 Plus two toggles: